Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Emerald Isle Hotels on Booking

-What makes this area so special are the small communities and tiny coastal beach towns that line the coast.
-Each has its own unique flair, yet they still remain connected by the waters of the Crystal Coast.
+Emerald Isle is a relaxing vacation hotspot in the center of the Outer Banks barrier islands.
+Small communities and tiny beach towns line the coast.
+Each town has a unique flair, yet each remains connected by the waters of the Crystal Coast.

 The beaches of Emerald Isle offer tons of family fun from fishing to watersports.
 The area purposely lacks high rises to prevent overdevelopment, in order to maintain the natural beauty.

 Lastly, if you visit in the late summer or early fall, you may catch a glimpse of nesting sea turtles.
-Just remember to take everything you need for a relaxing beach vacation!

 Pisgah National Forest